dawnithan/Dawnbot/README.md

 # Dawnbot

-Simple Discord bot built mostly for fun, that handles provides a couple of commands:
+Simple Discord bot built mostly for fun, that provides a couple of commands:

 * !tweet returns the URL(s) of a given tweet's hidden images in the current message channel.
 This is to circumvent the current design of Discord's embedded tweets, which only display 1 image even if the tweet contains multiple images.